 Why do They Say You Should Avoid the Free Bread?

-So, are their frequently food-poisoning outbreaks linked to free bread at restaurants?
+So, are there often food-poisoning outbreaks linked to free bread at restaurants?
 No. While it may have happened, it is not common.
-Are there industry statistics related to the widespread re-use of complimentary bread?
-Not that I have been able to find.

 Why should you avoid that nice warm complimentary bread that arrives in a cloth covered basket?
 Because, according to some restaurant staff, a lot of the bread that does not get eaten ends up being re-warmed and placed in another person’s basket.
 Undoubtedly, this is true in some restaurants.
 But the idea that it is a standard restaurant practice, to the extent that we should be warned against accepting complimentary bread, is a bit of a stretch.
 I mentioned industry statistics.
 I have never come across a statistic related to the widespread re-use of complimentary bread.

 A restaurant that re-warms already served bread and places it in another guest’s basket is a very bad restaurant.
 Even if the bread is not eaten, it may have been touched.
 In fact, it probably was touched.
 If one of the other guests had any sort of contamination on their hands, such as the sort that comes from not properly washing after using the bathroom, then you could get sick.
 For example, this would be a potential source of norovirus, the most frequent kind of food poisoning.

 You have to ask yourself, if you think it is possible that a restaurant you visit would reuse bread, then why do you even go there?
 You must use your judgment and the general standards of the restaurant, including the cleanliness, should tell you a lot.
 I can guarantee you that bread is not the germiest thing at a restaurant.